 This NNR consists, in part, of the largest lowland fen in Wales, and despite its industrial and urban surroundings it is home to an amazing array of wildlife.

-Crymlyn Bog and Pant y Sais NNR is managed by the Countryside Coulcil for Wales (CCW).
+Crymlyn Bog and Pant y Sais NNR is managed by Natural Resources Wales (NRW).

 Crymlyn Bog National Nature Reserve can be extremely difficult to find, and it lacks a direct access from any of the nearby main roads.

 Entry to the main car park, where the Visitor Centre is located, is via an extremely narrow lane, but it's worth the effort it can take to find it!